Shingwauk Residential Schools Centre: Awards

 In 2013 the work of the Centre was recognized by the Archives Association of Ontario when the Shingwauk Residential Schools Centre and Algoma University's Arthur A. Wishart Library received the Archives Association of Ontario Institutional Award.
 In 2013 the archives was also the recipient of the Project of the Year award from the Sault Ste.
 Marie Innovation Centre's SMMARt Innovation Awards.

 In 2016 the Centre partnered with the Archives of Ontario to contribute to the "Family Ties: Ontario Turns 150" exhibit which featured content relating to the Shingwauk family and Shingwauk Residential School.
 The Family Ties exhibition went on to win the 2017 Award of Excellence in Exhibitions offered by the Ontario Museum Association.

 In August 2018 the Shingwauk Residential Schools Centre, including researcher and curator Krista McCracken, worked in partnership with Algoma University and the Children of Shingwauk Alumni Association, opened the Reclaiming Shingwauk Hall exhibition space.
 This space is an exhibit which tell this history of the Shingwauk Residential School site, within the context of colonialism in Canada, while also celebrating the resilience of residential school survivors.
 The Reclaiming Shingwauk Hall space won the 2018 Ontario Historical Society Indigenous History award.

 In 2019 the Reclaiming Shingwauk Hall space was shortlisted for the Governor General's History Award for Excellence in Community Programming.
 In the same year, the Reclaiming Shingwauk Hall project won the Sault Innovation Award, Innovative Project of the Year award.
 The Shingwauk Residential Schools Centre was also awarded the Municipal Heritage Award by the City of Sault Ste.
 Marie.

 In March 2020, the Shingwauk Residential Schools Centre was presented with the Leading Cultural Destination, Soft Power Best Cultural Organisation award.

-In 2023 the Reclaiming Shingwauk Hall exhibition was regonized with the Ontario Museum Association Award of Excellence in Exhibitions.
+In 2023 the Reclaiming Shingwauk Hall exhibition was recognized with the Ontario Museum Association Award of Excellence in Exhibitions.